-Prerequisite for 1A, 1B, 1c, 1D: either (1) the high school course in physics, or (2) three years of high school mathematics, including trigonometry, and the high school course in chemistry.
-Prerequisite for course 2A-2B: (1) three years of high school mathematics, or (2) two years of high school mathematics and college algebra.
-Prerequisites for course 4A-4B are elementary algebra and plane geometry.
+Prerequisite for 1A, 1B, 1C, 1D: Either (1) the high school course in physics, or (2) three years of high school mathematics, including trigonometry, and the high school course in chemistry.
+Prerequisite for 2A-2B: (1) three years of high school mathematics, or (2) two years of high school mathematics and college algebra.
+Prerequisites for 4A-4B are elementary algebra and plane geometry.

-Physics 1A, 1B, 1c, and 1D constitute a two year sequence in general physics which is required of, or recommended for, major students in physics and astronomy and of students in pre-engineering, pre-mining, and pre-chemistry.
-Physics 1A and 1B are required of students in architecture, and Physics 1A and either 1B, 10 or 1D are required of major students in chemistry.
-Other students may elect any part of the course, but at least two parts are necessary to meet the laboratory requirement for the Junior Certificate.
+Physics 1a, 1b, 1c, and 1b constitute a two-year sequence in general physics which is required of, or recommended for, major students in physics and astronomy and of students in pre-engineering, pre-mining, and pre-chemistry.
+Physics 1A and 1B are required of students in architecture, and Physics 1A and either 1B, 1c or 1D are required of major students in chemistry.
+Other students may elect any part of the course, but at least two parts are necessary to meet the laboratory requirement for the junior certificate.